Don’t you love it when two comfort foods knock into each other?

 For example, maybe the variety of salt you’re pinching from happens to be flakier than mine and disperses differently.
 Or maybe the expiration date on your cumin is coming up and it’s lost its pungency.
 Point is: both the mac and cheese and the beef should be expertly seasoned, and it’s up to you as the cook to make sure every bite is loaded with flavor.

-If your family steers clear of red meat, you can also swap in ground turkey or chicken for the beef.
+If your family steers clear of red meat, you can also swap in ground turkey or shredded chicken for the beef.

 Since this taco bake isn’t exactly packed with nutrition, fold in some greens (like blanched spinach or broccoli, when you’re building the cheese sauce for the macaroni) to up its status as a health food.
+Or you can try our more veggie-forward pasta bakes, like this roasted red pepper recipe.

 For more mac and cheese-inspired mouthfuls swimming with secret ingredients, give these dishes a try next: